 $ brew update $ brew upgrade

-After that, you should be able to check the llvm information again and see v3.9.1 (or later)
+After that, you should be able to check the llvm information again and see a newer version.

 Where to find llvm/clang